 - If she can’t be home within 10 minutes of your arrival, and it doesn’t make sense to come back later, tell her that she needs to reschedule the delivery.
 Ask her to call back on the next business day and speak with our Program Coordinator, Megan.

-- Call the client to get specific directions.
-If no one answers and you can leave a message, ask the client to call back ASAP.
+- Call the caregiver to get specific directions.
+If no one answers and you can leave a message, ask the caregiver to call back ASAP.

 - Ask a neighbor if they can help.